pierrotm777/SoundModule_Esp32_MycaMini/README.md

 1. [Sd Card Structure](SD_Card_Structure.md)

 ## Introduction
-For build this module we use the [ESP32 S3 EspBoatAudio library]().
+For build this module we use the [ESP32 S3 EspBoatAudio library by croby_b](https://github.com/pierrotm777/MyArduinoLibraries/tree/main/All_Other_Libs/EspBoatAudio).

 This Sound Module is primarily intended for model boats, trucks, tractors, tanks, and backhoe loaders, but can also be configured for aircraft.